Gap Year in Cuba

 Visa requirements for Cuba differ based on your citizenship, so always check with your local embassy before traveling.

-British, Australian and Canadian citizens are required to have a visa card before arrival in Cuba.
-Also mandatory is a passport valid upon entry (although it is encouraged to have it valid through the entirety of your stay), proof of a return flight home and approved travelers insurance.
-A Cuban visa card costs £15, is valid for 30 days, and can be extended another 30 days once you’re in the country.
+British, Australian, and Canadian citizens are required to have a visa card before arrival in Cuba.
+Also mandatory is a passport valid upon entry (although it is encouraged to have it valid through the entirety of your stay), proof of a return flight home, and approved traveler insurance.
+A Cuban visa card is valid for 30 days and can be extended another 30 days once you’re in the country.

 US citizens must meet various requirements before the United States government will authorize them to visit Cuba.
 A few of the 12 categories include family visits, professional research, educational activities, religious activities, and volunteering.